backstage/backstage/docs/cli/commands.md

 Scope: `root`

 Bump all `@backstage` packages to the latest versions.
-This check for updates in the package registry, and will update entries both in `yarn.lock` and `package.json` files when necessary.
+This checks for updates in the package registry, and will update entries both in `yarn.lock` and `package.json` files when necessary.